 The MAS Astro Photo Competition is a new event that we hope to run every year.
 The winners (and runner up) images will be posed here.

 Note that the Competition is open to members only for images taken on their own equipment during the current competition year.
-All photos feature an extra-terrestrial subject :-) Entry closes end of May and winners are announced at the June AGM.
-Further details available on joining (and in the Members (login) section).
+All photos feature an extra-terrestrial subject :-) Further details available on joining (and in the Members (login) section).

 All rights reserved, all photos Copyright individual members of MAS

 (+) 7 Jun 2019 2019 Photo Competition Winners - (all categories)